carlynorama/FixedSizeCollection/README.md

 }
 ```

 This repo's implementation needs for count to be a let and all underlying values to be allocated to a "_storage" value with at least a default value.
 Append can't happen, the memory, whoever owns it, must exist by then end of the init.
 This is to maximize compatibility with C structures, which may not be the community's ultimate highest goal.
 TBD.
-While append might not make sense in this context, an `insert` with a similar API to Set, perhaps, (especially if the Element type is an Optional) where the `insert` can find its way to the first available nil or perhaps default value.
+While append might not make sense in this context, a flexible collection `replace` method would be beneficial, includeing a replace(firstOf:with:)

 Previous underlying storage concern: